Tait demonstrates unified-communications capability

 “What we’re working on is a personal-area network … [to] take that connectivity box that’s in the car and make small enough that it mounts on my hip,” Kirkham said.
 “Then, I can pick up any device — whether it be a PDA, an iPad or a P25 portable — and I’m just connected, because I’m a walking network.”

-Also during the APCO show, Tait Communications will demonstrate its P25 Phase 2system operating over 6.25 kHz channels, Kirkham said.
-In addition, the company will be participating in a demonstration of open standards and
+Also during the APCO show, Tait Communications will demonstrate its P25 Phase 2 TDMA system operating over 6.25 kHz channels, Kirkham said.
+In addition, the company will be participating in a demonstration of open standards and interoperability

 “You really can pick best of breed,” Kirkham said.
-‘You can say, ‘I really like Tait’s, but I really like Motorola’s high-end portables, and I really like Avtec’s consoles’ — you should be able to put together that system.
+‘You can say, ‘I really like Tait’s base stations, but I really like Motorola’s high-end portables, and I really like Avtec’s consoles’ — you should be able to put together that system.

 “We’re demonstrating live what’s very possible, if people would just think about it.
 We’re having a Tait P25 base stations running, and we’ve collected five or six different vendors transmitting over it … They’re communicating freely, and it’s not magical; it’s just the adoption of open standards.”